simonagren/simonagren.github.io/content/posts/2021-05-01--pnpps-consent-auth/index.md

 # Selected PnP Management Shell scopes
 PnP Management is an "enterprise application" and we can't just go to application registrations and add permissions via the UI.
-But, since we are working with delegated permissions, we could utilize some of the normal ways of granting permissions - just like you would with an application registration in your tenant:
+Since we are working with delegated permissions, we could utilize some of the normal ways of granting permissions - just like you would with an application registration in your tenant:
  - Using the browser
  - Using Azure CLI

 > NOTE:
 > If we were working with application permissions.
 We would need to address the service principal itself.
-We will look at this in another post using managed identity
+We will look at this in another post regarding managed identity

 ## Using the browser
-If we think of a normal consent flow in an application, we usually do `individual consent`.
-This is actually what's happening when we are presented with the "normal" consent dialog in PnP PowerShell.
+In a normal application consent flow, we usually do `individual consent`.
+This is what's happening when we are presented with the consent dialog in PnP PowerShell.
 If we happen to be an Admin, we could also admin consent for the organization.

 We could also resort to `admin consent` right away in the browser.